canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 #### Copyright

 [Licence](9_Annex_Legal.md) and copyright are two separate things.
 In some cases the licence may grant additional rights to the copyright holder(s).
-Work done by Government of Canada employees during work hours is Copyright (c) Crown Copyright, Government of Canada.
+Work done by GC employees during work hours is Copyright (c) Crown Copyright, GC.

 As well, certain OSS third-party projects require contributors to assign their contribution's ownership to the project, through the use of Copyright Assignment Agreements.
-In order for an employee of the Government of Canada to contribute code to such projects, further analysis will be required.
+In order for an employee of the GC to contribute code to such projects, further analysis will be required.

 ### Benefits